jmunzer/bulk_tools/README.md

 docker run -d -p 80:80 -v "$PWD":/var/www/html php:7.2-apache
 ```

+_This will mount your current directory into the docker image, so any changes will be reflected both-ways._
 The first run will spend a few moments downloading the php-apache image.

-After it has completed simply navigate to "localhost" in your browser.
+After it has completed simply navigate to "localhost" in your browser, and skip to [Running the tool](#running-the-tool) in the documentation below.

 If this is your first time running the tool (and not yet downloaded this repo) then the full set of commands to download and run would be: